tnc-ca-geo/ee_workflows/raster_extract/README.md

   Once you logged in, you should see an authorization code to copy in the dialog on the command line.
   Now your machine is authorized to use Google Earthengine.

+  This authentication will persist on your machone (in most cases) until you or something else logs you intentionally out.

 ## A) Simple extract